Skip to main content

 • See full resolution

-Whereas, since 1970, the Henderson Law (NY Education Law Section 6430) requires the Board of Trustees of each college in New York State to adopt Regulations for the Maintenance of Public Order “and provide a program for the enforcement thereof.”
-“Such rules shall govern the conduct of students, faculty and other staff as well as visitors and other licensees and invitees on such campuses and property.
+Whereas, since 1970, the Henderson Law (NY Education Law Section 6430) requires the Board of Trustees of each college in New York State to adopt Regulations for the Maintenance of Public Order and to “provide a program for the enforcement thereof,” wherein and “[s]uch rules shall govern the conduct of students, faculty and other staff as well as visitors and other licensees and invitees on such campuses and property.
 The penalties for violations of such rules shall be clearly set forth therein.”
-Ever since this law was enacted, the Cornell Board of Trustees has delegated this duty to the University Senate and later the University Assembly (UA) subject only to the Board performing the final enactment (as required by the statute,) and
+Ever since this law was enacted, the Cornell Board of Trustees has delegated this duty to the University Senate and later the University Assembly (UA) subject only to the Board performing the final enactment and retaining ultimate authority of the Code (as required by the statute),

-Whereas, the Cornell University Assembly has since then continuously operated in this capacity in collaborative shared governance with Central Administration, and
+Whereas, the University Assembly has since then continuously operated in this capacity in collaborative shared governance with central administration,

-Whereas, Article II of the Charter of the University Assembly defines the object of the Assembly: “to improve and sustain the involvement of the campus community in the governance of campus affairs affecting the broad campus community,” and
+Whereas, Article II of the Charter of the University Assembly defines the object of the Assembly: “to improve and sustain the involvement of the campus community in the governance of campus affairs affecting the broad campus community”,

 Whereas, Article III establishes the authority and responsibility of the University Assembly:

-Whereas, Section 3.3: Internal operations establishes “the Assembly has authority in matters concerning its internal operation and maintenance, including provisions for the creation of bylaws and procedures,” and,
+Whereas, Section 3.3: Internal operations establishes “the Assembly has authority in matters concerning its internal operation and maintenance, including provisions for the creation of bylaws and procedures”,

-Whereas, University Policy 4.1 “Formulation and Issuance of University Policies,” states the Reason for Policy is “University policies must be thoroughly reviewed, maintained, and made available to the university community to promote practicality, compliance, and accountability,” and, “University policies connect the university’s mission to individual conduct, clarify institutional expectations, support compliance with laws and regulation, mitigate institutional risk, and enhance productivity and efficiency in the university’s operations,” and,
+Whereas, University Policy 4.1: “Formulation and Issuance of University Policies” states the Reason for Policy is “University policies must be thoroughly reviewed, maintained, and made available to the university community to promote practicality, compliance, and accountability,” and, “University policies connect the university’s mission to individual conduct, clarify institutional expectations, support compliance with laws and regulation, mitigate institutional risk, and enhance productivity and efficiency in the university’s operations”,

-Be it therefore resolved, that the University seeking to establish committees as per Policy 4.1 concerning matters impacting the University Assembly, whether independently or via one of its Constituent Assemblies, shall engage the University Assembly directly for this shared governance role,
+Be it therefore resolved, that the University, when seeking to establish committees as per Policy 4.1 concerning matters impacting the University Assembly (UA) or its areas of jurisdiction, shall engage the UA directly for this shared governance role and shall include membership appointed by the UA.

-Be it further resolved, the University Assembly shall receive requests from the University for UA constituent committee membership no less than 30 days before said committee is intended to convene, to give time for the consideration of appointment requests and approval
+Be it further resolved, the University Assembly shall receive requests from the University for UA committee membership no less than 30 days before said committee is intended to convene, to give time for the consideration of appointment requests and approval.

-Be it further resolved, the University Assembly shall vote on the appointment of constituent members to Policy 4.1 committees according to its internal policies and procedures, including delegation of approval to constituent assemblies or committees.
+Be it further resolved, the UA shall vote on the appointment of constituent members to Policy 4.1 committees according to its internal policies and procedures, including delegation of approval to constituent assemblies or committees.

 Be it further resolved, if the UA does not designate its members within the 30 days of notice, University proposed UA constituent members will automatically be approved to sit in Policy 4.1 committees.